cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 # What is ggplot?

 Ggplot is a data visualization package in the tidyverse library of R. This package takes in datasets and allows you to manipulate and graph them based on different areas of interest.
-It allows you to choose which specific variables of a data set you are interested in, and which type of plot you would like to see.
+It allows you to choose which specific variables of a data set you are interested in and which type of plot you would like to see.
 In short, it gives the user a lot of control of what the plot should look like.
 I really love the freedom that comes with it because you can really take any data set (as long as it is in the form of a dataframe in R) and graph whatever you want with it!

 ![Figure](https://github.com/cander76/stat386-projects/raw/main/assets/images/graphing.jpg)